 Also, married couples might establish postnuptial agreements to make a parenting plan for the future, if they should ever need it.
 Tensions can be extremely high in a divorce, and for some couples, it may give them peace of mind to know that they have a firmly established parenting plan to rely on if the worst should happen.
 That way, if the parents do get a divorce, they have a custody agreement based on mutual understanding and careful planning.

 If you think a marital agreement could benefit you and your family, our firm can help.
-Contact K. Dean Kantaras, P.A. today to discuss your case with our family law attorneys.
+Contact K. Dean Kantaras, P.A. today to discuss your case with our attorneys.